I woke up this morning in a strange state:

 The upside was pleasant, whimsical and amusing.
 For awhile I identified with what this guy was singing about.

 Just a couple of old retire people out in their Florida garden.
 Smiling while watching the bees.
 And wondering whats wrong with their eyes! 😉

 But unfortunately, there’s a downside that lasts four times as long.
 And falling out of that windmill is a real possibility.

-It was so convincing that I had to ask my wife what was really happening.
+It was so convincing that I asked my wife what was happening.
 Nope, I wasn’t a young time traveler snapping through space.
 Just the same old man, getting up the same old way.

 Soon to follow was a horrible combination much like drunkenness and motion sickness times two.